AmariahAK/wisdom-drop/README.md

 # Motivation Wisdom of the day(August 7 2025)
 > “Sometimes, when you’re in a dark place, you think you’ve been buried.
 But you’ve actually been planted.”
 — Christine Caine

+# Life Wisdom of the day(August 8 2025)
+> "You don’t have to move fast and break things.
+Move thoughtfully and build things worth keeping."
+-- Unknown